-- Genre Blind: It doesn't occur to her that people who are good in her universe are evil in a Mirror Universe and only manages to pull off a Spot the Imposter is because Mack is an idiot.Mayapple: How are you both so bad at this!?
+- Genre Blind: It doesn't occur to her that people who are good in her universe are evil in a Mirror Universe and she only manages to pull off a Spot the Imposter because Mack is an idiot.Mayapple: How are you both so bad at this!?

 - Hate at First Sight: Her reaction when signing paperwork to Arch Mayapple only to hear that Crow and Malice are her Frienemy and Girlfrienemy:Wayapple: Okay!
 Shut up!
 I already want to destroy her stupid life.
 Where do I sign?

 - Large Ham: She likes big villain speeches, although Crow thinks hers are so cheesy that when he's hiding from her while she makes one of these he reveals himself just to offer contact to his speechwriter.

 - Let's You and Him Fight: A villainous version, she initially assumes the Syndicate are their heroic counterparts and attacks them.

 - Mirror Universe: Comes from one, if her words regarding her worlds heroes are to be believed.

 - Sinister Schnoz: She's evil and has a Cleopatra nose.

 - Ugly Cute: being to Mayapple what Wario is to Mario, she essentially looks like Mayapple crossed with Pearl.